Ze1598/quotespy/README.md

 # quotespy

-## Python library to create quotes/lyrics graphics with PIL
+## Python library to create quotes/lyrics and tweet graphics with PIL

 It can be installed through pip using `pip install quotespy`.